CosmicFluke/automated-trading-simulator/doc/phase1/UX.md

 Example:
 ```
-Alg Algo1 > newRule
+Strat Strategy1 > newRule
 Select conditions.
 Enter IDs separated by spaces.
-C1 : [ITEM] price greater than [HIGHTHRESHOLD]
+C1 : [STOCK] price greater than [HIGHTHRESHOLD]
-C2 : [ITEM] price less than [LOWTHRESHOLD]
+C2 : [STOCK] price less than [LOWTHRESHOLD]

-Alg Algo1 | newRule | Conditions > C1_
+Strat Strategy1 | newRule | Conditions > C1_
 ```

 **`newCondition`** - Create a new trigger/condition.
 * User will be prompted to define a condition.
 Each rule can have several conditions, which must all be true for an action to occur.
-The trigger is typically related to the behaviour of a `ITEM` parameter (for whichever security (stock, bond, option, etc) is passed to the algorithm in a test scenario).
+The trigger is typically related to the behaviour of a `STOCK` parameter (for whichever stock is passed to the strategy in an experiment ).
   * User selects from a variety of possible market events (using market statistics, or indicators)

 **`newAction`** - Create a new action.